Skip to main content

 Note

-Generate and delete fixings
+Generate fixings

-Fixing date* .
+• Fixing date .
 The date from which the defined fixing rate is valid from.

-Fixing* The value of the fixing as a percentage %.
+• Fixing.
+The value of the fixing as a percentage.

 Thus, a manually added fixing of 1.1.2014 and 5,00 % indicates that the fixing rate for the bond is 5,00 % starting from 1.1.2014.
 Once this coupon is paid, a new fixing date and rate should be added to start from the coupon payment.
-After the fixing information is filled in, save the fixing with the OK button.
-Notice that the manually added fixings always override the fixed fixing defined.

 The Delete all fixings button below the table allows you to delete all fixings you have added or generated to your bond security.